Your Las Vegas Moving Company Holiday Favorites

 Springs Preserve Train Rides and Family Night

-Springs Preserve, the local ecological garden that celebrates and explains our desert ecosystem with 180 acres of walking trails, gardens and displays, breaks out during the holidays with its own special winter events.
+Springs Preserve, the local ecological garden that celebrates and explains our desert ecosystem with 180 acres of walking trails, gardens, and displays, breaks out during the holidays with its own special winter events.
 Head to the preserve on Family Night at the Museum on Dec.
-19 from 5pm to 9pm to watch holiday classic “A Christmas Story” on the big screen while enjoying pizza and snacks.
+19 from 5 pm to 9 pm to watch the holiday classic “A Christmas Story” on the big screen while enjoying pizza and snacks.
 From Dec.
 20 to Dec.
 24, ride a train to Santa’s cottage for candy canes and holiday stories.
 With tons of events throughout the year, this is a really great place to get to know.

 Smith Center for the Performing Arts